wevm/frog/.changeset/little-badgers-protect.md

 As a result, to use the devtools, you need to explicitly configure them for your app.
 This isn't as convenient as them being automatically injected before, but it enables offline support and a future standalone devtools for use with non-Frog frames.

 In most cases, configuring the devtools should only take a few minutes.
-All you need to do is import the `devtools` helper, import a `serveStatic` adapter, and call the `devtools` helper after your frames are set up.
+All you need to do is import the `devtools` helper, import/use a `serveStatic` adapter or `assetsPath`, and call the `devtools` helper after your frames are set up.
 For example:

 ```diff
 // Node.js Frog App